Skip to content

 How to Undo These Changes

-Want to let users choose their own encryption type again?
-Simply delete the RDVEncryptionType item you created.
-Then restart your computer.
+To revert to letting users choose their own encryption type, delete the RDVEncryptionType item you created and restart your computer.

 Summary